klevu/jsv2-early-adopters/getting-started/1-hello-world/bigcommerce/README.md

 ![Klevu Quick Search](/getting-started/1-hello-world/images/intro-quick-search.jpg)

-## Integrate Klevu JSv2 with BigCommerce
+## Integrate Klevu JS Library with BigCommerce

 First create a [BigCommerce free trial](https://www.bigcommerce.com).

 ### Theme Modifications

 This tutorial will assume the default BigCommerce Stencil theme 'Cornerstone' is being used.
-JSv2 is supported on legacy Blueprint Themes where you will need to adjust some of the file paths and syntax for the including of assets and templates.
+Klevu JS Library is supported on legacy Blueprint Themes where you will need to adjust some of the file paths and syntax for the including of assets and templates.

 The only way to make changes to a Stencil theme is to download a copy,